editor-rs/vscode-rust/doc/legacy_mode/main.md

 This page describes what **Legacy Mode** is.

-It is how the extension worked before [Rust Language Server Mode](../rls_mode/main.md) had been added.
+It is how the extension worked before the [Rust Language Server Mode](../rls_mode/main.md) had been added.

 ## Description

 The extension supports the following features for this mode:

 * Formatting the active document
-* [Executing one of built-in cargo command](../cargo_command_execution.md) and showing diagnostics (warnings, errors and etc.)
+* [Executing one of the built-in Cargo commands](../cargo_command_execution.md) and showing diagnostics (warnings, errors, etc.)
 * Navigating to a symbol

 ## Required Tools

-It requires tools to function, which are:
+Legacy Mode requires the following tools to function:

-* racer
+* `racer`
-* rustfmt
+* `rustfmt`
-* rustsym
+* `rustsym`

-If any of the tools was not found the extension would suggest to install the missing tool.

-If the extension failed to find any of the tools the "Rust Tools Missing" item in the status bar would appear.

-Click on the item to install missing tools.
+If any of the tools are not found, the extension will offer to install them.
+A "Rust Tools Missing" item in the status bar will also appear; click on the item to install the missing tools.

 ## Configuration